- Family and Medical Leave Policy

 - Professional Development Leaves of Absence Policy for Administrators

-Under the College's Family & Medical Leave policy, eligible members of the faculty and professional staff are entitled to an unpaid leave of absence, generally totaling up to 12 weeks in a 12 month period, if time off from work is needed due to an employee's serious health condition; because the employee is needed to care for his/her spouse or same - sex domestic partner, dependent child, or parent with a serious health condition; following childbirth or adoption; due to a qualifying urgent need for leave related to the spouse’s, child’s, or parent's active duty, or call to duty, in the Armed Services; or because an employee is needed to care for his/her spouse, child, parent, or next of kin who is a member of the Armed Forces and has a serious injury or illness (up to 26 weeks of leave is provided within a 12 month period in this case).
+Under the College's Family and Medical Leave policy, eligible members of the faculty and professional staff are entitled to an unpaid leave of absence, generally totaling up to 12 weeks in a 12 month period, if time off from work is needed due to an employee's serious health condition; because the employee is needed to care for his/her spouse or same - sex domestic partner, dependent child, or parent with a serious health condition; following childbirth or adoption; due to a qualifying urgent need for leave related to the spouse’s, child’s, or parent's active duty, or call to duty, in the Armed Services; or because an employee is needed to care for his/her spouse, child, parent, or next of kin who is a member of the Armed Forces and has a serious injury or illness (up to 26 weeks of leave is provided within a 12 month period in this case).

 - Eligible Employees